hivaids2512/quizz/README.md

 * Quiz service get Quiz Session token from request and get session from redis with GET command.
 (Complexity: O(1))
 * If the session exists then allow user to submit the quiz

-### Leader board update
+#### Leader board update
 * Leader board will be maintained in 2 places:
     * Redis memcache using sorted set data structure for fast and realtime access
-    * Quiz service database for backing up
+    * Quiz service database for future access and analysis
 * When user submits an answer for the quiz
     * User need to submit quiz Session token in the request
     * Quiz service will use quiz session token to validate if user is authorised to submit the answer to the quiz
     * If the token is valid, then calculate the score and update the score using ZADD command with key is quizId, value is userId
-    * Quiz service will then produce a message to kafka topic is `score-update` and the consumer will consume the message and update the score to database
+    * Quiz service will then produce a message to kafka topic is `leaderboard-sync` and the consumer will consume the message and update the score to database
-* Leader board service finally broadcast an event to all listener about the score updated and ask them to make a request to update the leaderboard
+* Leader board service finally emit an event to all listener about the score updated and ask them to make a request to update the leaderboard

 ### Technology Justification